 you must have passed all of your exam sessions so far, including the last winter session

-you can choose in order of preference up to 3 host institutions from the current Erasmus partner list.
+you can choose in order of preference up to 3 host institutions from the current Erasmus partner list or find an institution on your own using a letter of intent.

-Students can undertake traineeship which lasts minimum 2 moths, maximum 12 months only if the total length of all mobilities abroad does not exceed 12 months per study cycle.
+Students can undertake traineeship which lasts minimum 2 moths, maximum 12 months only if the total length of all mobilities abroad does not exceed 12 months per study cycle (24 in case of courses such as medicine).

-Before leaving the student prepares a Training Agreement – a document with a list of courses/practical trainings areas to pass at the host institution during the mobility period.
-Any changes in the TA made at the host institution should first be agreed upon with Departmental Coordinators at both home and host institutions, then specified in an additional page in TA.
-After completing the mobility the student receives from the host institution documents including Transcript of Records/Continuing Assessment Certificate which state all accomplished courses and student's length of stay at the host institutioin.
+Before leaving, the student prepares a Learning Agreement – a document with a list of courses/practical training areas to pass at the host institution during the mobility period.
+Any changes in the LA made at the host institution should first be agreed upon with Departmental Coordinators at both home and host institutions, then specified in a special section of LA.
+After completing the mobility the student receives from the host institution documents: Transcript of Records/Continuing Assessment Certificate which state all accomplished courses and student's length of stay at the host institutioin.

 Finding a traineeship on your own

 There is a possibility of undertaking a practical training in an institution with which we do not have a bilateral agreement.
-When contacting a company, laboratory, hospital, etc. about possibility of undertaking a practical training, you can use a Letter of Intent – a document should be written on a letterhead paper and signed by a representative of the host institution.
-It will be the confirmation that a given institution is ready to accept you as a trainee.
-Signed Letter of Intent must be submitted to our Erasmus Office together with the rest of application documents.
+When contacting a company, laboratory, hospital, etc. about possibility of undertaking a practical training, you can use a Letter of Intent.
+If the receiving institution accepts you for a placement, your Letter of Intent should be prepared by them on a letterhead paper and signed by an authorised person.
+Signed Letter of Intent must be submitted to Erasmus Office together with the rest of application documents.

 Deadlines and documents